heutelbeck/sapl-policy-engine/sapl-documentation/2_2_PDPConfiguration.md

 ```

 The `algorithm` object is mandatory; `variables` and `secrets` are optional.

+The `configurationId` is a version identifier for the configuration.
+It appears in health endpoints and decision logs, enabling operators to correlate authorization decisions with the exact policy set that produced them.
+For bundles, this field is **required**.
+For directory and resource sources, it is optional and auto-generated from the source path and content hash when absent.

 For deployment details, see [SAPL Node](../7_0_Deployment/).
 For the bundle structure that packages `pdp.json` with policy documents, see [Bundle Wire Protocol](../7_5_BundleWireProtocol/).